Swollen Cheek: A Dental Emergency

 Colorado Springs Dental Office, (719) 247-2350, near Powers Blvd and Carefree Circle

 Are you experiencing a swollen cheek?
 With or without pain – please come in and see a dentist now!
-You may have swelling in one or even in both of your cheeks, which might be coming from inside or outside your mouth.
+You might have swelling in one or even in both of your cheeks, which might be coming from inside or outside your mouth.
 Whatever the circumstances, it’s important to diagnose the underlying cause of your swollen cheek as soon as possible.

 If it’s been awhile since you’ve seen a dentist because you’re afraid, we can offer options that are easier by using one of three types of sedation during your treatment: